 If she can’t reach Aunt Rosie tonight, Mara never will.

 She stops beside the stone naming her great-great-great grandmother, the engraving of her name so weathered that Mara can scarce read it in daylight, and opens her satchel.
 A flask of Da’s favourite whiskey, a small porcelain cannister of salt Da gave Pa as a courting gift, three candles, several sheets of crumpled paper, a pencil and a tarnished silver hairbrush sit inside.
-Most precious is the battered book that sent Mara stumbling down this strange road: The Sorcerous Compendium of Postmortem Query, written by a necromancer styling herself as Dot Hickmann.
+Most precious is the battered book that sent Mara stumbling down this road: The Sorcerous Compendium of Postmortem Query, written by a necromancer styling herself as Dot Hickmann.

-Mara strokes the cracking cover, removes the salt cannister and pours the white grains out into a thick line, approximately a circle, around her foremother’s grave.
+Mara strokes the cracking cover in an effort to calm herself, removes the salt cannister and pours the white grains out into a thick line, approximately a circle, around her ancestor’s grave.
 She holds her breath as the two edges of the salt circle join in a rough blob—the mark of a clumsy amateur, says Dot Hickmann in writing that Mara finds wonderfully instructive and unbearably condescending.
-It’s serviceable enough for Mara to sit, cross legged, before the headstone, straightening her nightdress and cloak over her knees before scrubbing away at the grass.
+Amateur or no, Mara sits, cross legged, before the headstone, straightening her nightdress and cloak over her knees before scrubbing away at the grass.
 She places a candle in the patch of bare earth, followed by a breath of magic to light it.

 “In the name of Saluria and Sillemon, let me today reach through the veil and speak with Great-Aunt Olive Rose Amara.”